-Segment A Segment B 10% on chargaghla income 3.4% on accounting profit 10% on chargeable income 1.0% on total operating income
+Segment A Segment B 10% on chargeable income 3.4% on accounting profit 1.0% on total operating income

 Please refer to part (x) Segmental reporting.

 The special levy is included in the income tax expense and current tax liability in the financial statements.